zendframework/zend-authentication/doc/book/zend.authentication.adapter.dbtable.md

                           );
 ```

-> **note**
->
+> ## Note
-> You can improve security even more by using a static salt value hard coded into your application.
+You can improve security even more by using a static salt value hard coded into your application.
+In
-In the case that your database is compromised (e. g. by an *SQL* injection attack) but your web
+the case that your database is compromised (e. g. by an *SQL* injection attack) but your web server
-server is intact your data is still unusable for the attacker.
+is intact your data is still unusable for the attacker.

 Another alternative is to use the `getDbSelect()` method of the
 `Zend\Authentication\Adapter\DbTable` after the adapter has been constructed.
 This method will